syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 You can change the specific editor visibility by using the `IsVisible` property in the `DataFormItem`.

-Here, `LastName` data field will be hidden.
+Here, the `LastName` data field will be hidden.

 {% tabs %}
 {% highlight C# %}